EkMedvedeva/GuessTheSentiment/README.md

 ## Purpose

-**GuessTheSentiment** was built to contribute to the community of developers and data scientists by providing an engaging tool to evaluate and compare different sentiment analysis models.
+[**GuessTheSentiment**](https://guess-the-sentiment.com) was built to contribute to the community of developers and data scientists by providing an engaging tool to evaluate and compare different sentiment analysis models.
 By making the results interactive and transparent, this project helps others discover the best models and approaches for conducting sentiment analysis on various types of customer reviews.

 ## How to Play

-Visit the [GuessTheSentiment website](#) (link coming soon).
+The rules of the game are available on the page: https://guess-the-sentiment.com/rules

 ## Contributing